 Ability to ManageEssential

-- Able to support the implementation of local and national agendas for health under the guidance of the senior Practitioner Ability to prioritise care delivery in a professional manner, taking into account Trust policies and procedures.
+- Able to support the implementation of local and national agendas for health under the guidance of the team Clinical Lead Ability to prioritise care delivery in a professional manner, taking into account Trust policies and procedures

 Employer detailsEmployer name